Universal Soldier: Regeneration: Production

+Location

+Most of the scenes were filmed on-location in Bulgaria.
+The car chase scene was filmed on the streets of the capital, Sofia, and others at a former military school.
+The Chornobyl plant scenes were filmed at the former Kremikovtzi AD steel factory.

 Development and writing

 In a phone interview between director John Hyams and the Van Damme fanbase, the director commented:

 Cinematography

 Filmmaker Peter Hyams, John's father, served as the film's cinematographer.
 This film marked the first time Peter has acted as director of photography without also directing.
 Prior to Regeneration, Peter had collaborated with star Van Damme on the action thriller films Timecop and Sudden Death.

 Release

 Theatrical

 The film premiered at the Fantastic Fest in Austin, Texas, U.S.A. on October 1, 2009.

 The film was theatrically released in Israel on January 7, 2010, followed by the Philippines on January 8, followed by both Bahrain and the United Arab Emirates on January 27, both Malaysia and Singapore on January 28.
 A month later, it was released in Lebanon on March 25, Jordan on March 31 and Japan on June 26.

 Home media

 The film was officially released in the United States directly on DVD and Blu-ray on February 2, 2010, on February 9 in Brazil, April 5 in the United Kingdom, and May 4 in France and Germany.